WilAy1/swep7/README.md

 ## Authorization

 Some endpoints require a Bearer Token for authorization.
-The token should be included in the `Authorization` header of the request.
+The token should be included in the request's `Authorization` header.

 **Example:**
 Authorization: Bearer YOUR_ACCESS_TOKEN